Arif-PhyChem/MLQD/README.md

         `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'QDmodelIn': 'AIQD_SB_model',    # str: (Not Optional for useQDmodel), provide the name of the trained ML model }
+        'QDmodelIn': 'AIQD_SB_model',    # str: (Not Optional for useQDmodel), provide the name of the trained ML model 'QDtrajOut': 'Qd_trajectory'    # str: (Optional), File name where the trajectory should be saved }
 ```
    II. **Case-2:** A user can also just provide simulation parameters (Characteristic frequency, System-bath coupling strengt, Temperature etc.) and MLQD will predict the correspinding dynamics.